KarMiles/hotel-maintenance/README.md

 12\.
 As a site owner I want only authorized staff to have access to the system.

 ### Main Menu
-After correct login user is presented with The Main Menu  where they may choose the option for further interaction with the system:
+After correct login user is presented with The Main Menu  where they may select the option for further interaction with the system:
 1 - Report new issue.
 2 - Enquire about a room.
 3 - Close ticket.